Santo Niño de Tondo: Theft and recovery

 The image of Santo Niño de Tondo was taken from its shrine above the high altar on July 14, 1972.
 Fr.
 Lorenzo Egos, the then-assistant parish priest, claimed the robbers had fled the church after the doors were locked at 8 p.m. that day.

 Coincidentally, after the image was stolen, the country was struck by one of the worst weather-related disasters in Philippine history, Typhoon Gloring.
 A majority of the Filipino faithful believed the disaster was caused by the theft of the image.

 Sometime after the theft, authorities arrested the four men who stole the image, which was found dismembered.
 The main torso was discarded in a nearby drainage canal, while the head, hands, and feet were found in the possession of other robbers.
 All parts of the image were nonetheless recovered.

-Then-President Ferdinand Marcos, Sr ordered the urgent reconstruction of the desecrated image, which was entrusted to renowned sculptor and santero Máximo Vicente.
+Then-President Ferdinand Marcos ordered the urgent reconstruction of the desecrated image, which was entrusted to renowned sculptor and santero Máximo Vicente.

 Today

 Churchgoers lighting candles in the Church of Tondo.

 The Santo Niño de Tondo is the second-oldest venerated image of the Child Jesus in the country, next to the Santo Niño de Cebu.
 On February 5, 2019, the church was elevated to the rank of Archdiocesan Shrine, with the Archdiocese of Manila recognising its spiritual, historical, and cultural importance, and the devotion to the Santo Niño de Tondo within and outside the archdiocese.

 Filipinos consider the image miraculous, with replicas found in Filipino homes, households, and business establishments.
 Devotees often accord the image the title Harì ng Tondo (“King of Tondo”).

+Pope Leo XIV granted a Pontifical decree which raised the shrine of the Santo Niño to the status of Minor Basilica on 9 November 2025.
+The shrine was publicly inaugurated on 11 May 2026.